openwms/intellij-project-installer/README.md

 This project builds an installer that builds a personalized IntelliJ project setting file.

 # Why?
 When you're working with JetBrains IntelliJ in a team you need to share common project settings between all developers.
 This works fine by using IntelliJ "Export Settings" function until you have project settings personalized for each developer.
-For example: Whenever developer's name (not the OS login name) should appear in a file header, or developer's email address should be part of the class'es javadoc, you need to post-process IntelliJ settings after export.
+For example: Whenever developer's name (not the OS login name) should appear in a file header, or developer's email address should be part of the class'es javadoc, you need to post-process IntelliJ settings after exporting them from the IDE.
 That's why this project is for!

 # How?
 As usual I love to wrap the wrapper - same as here.
 The process is like as follows.